Adults with Children all aged 10 or over

 26 miles (10, 8, 8)

 Great 3-day paddle, starting at our base, The Boathouse at Rushden Lakes, paddling 26 miles in total, with overnight B&B stops at Islip/Thrapston) on your first night, and Barnwell for your second night.
-You’ll have a choice of The Woolpack at Islip (just a few seconds walk from the river), or just across to the other side of the river into Thrapston, you could choose to stay at The Bridge Hotel.
-You’ll be well looked after at both, and after a hearty breakfast, you can set off for your second day paddling, continuing downstream to Barnwell where you’ll stay overnight at the excellent Lower Farm B&B. At the end of your third day, we’ll pick you up from Fotheringhay and take you back to your start point at Rushden Lakes.
+You’ll stay overnight at The Woolpack in Islip (just a few seconds walk from the river).
+You’ll be well looked after with a hearty breakfast, before setting off for your second day paddling, continuing downstream to Barnwell where you’ll stay overnight at the excellent Lower Farm B&B. At the end of your third day, we’ll pick you up from Fotheringhay and take you back to your start point at Rushden Lakes.

 |Minimum 2 people.
 Price shown is PER PERSON||£258.00|